 Different products demand different methods of intake and the bioavailability varies accordingly.

 Swallowing CBD Products

 CBD products like CBD edibles and CBD pills are swallowed, and before getting absorbed into the bloodstream, they have to be digested.
 The liver breaks down the CBD before circulating it into the bloodstream.
-This method reduces the bioavailability of the CBD product.
+This method reduces the bioavailability of CBD products.

 Products Taken Under Tongue

-CBD products when taken under the tongue enter into the blood stream easily and the effect of CBD too kicks in within less time.
+CBD products when taken under the tongue enter into the bloodstream easily and the effect of CBD kicks in within less time.
 The bioavailability of CBD taken under the tongue is greater than that of CBD that is swallowed.

 CBD tinctures and CBD oils are usually consumed this way, where they are kept under the tongue for about a minute before swallowing.

 A range of options is available in the category of CBD topicals which are applied on the skin surface.
 CBD salves, balms, creams, and lotions are some common CBD topicals.
 The topicals get absorbed into the inner skin layers and relieve inflammation and pain.